Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Gun Ammo In Seconds (new in 1.3)
 How long the gun can be fired before it runs out of ammo.

+Kills Board
+Scoreboard object that tracks kill streaks (optional)

+Repeating World
+If this is enabled the plane will teleport to the oposite side of the world when going too far in one direction

+Repeating World Distance
+Coordinate from the center of the world on the X and Z axis at which the plane will be teleported to the opposite side.

 Has Afterburner
 Has Limits